KaiHotz/react-formik-ui/README.md

 - **THEME option:** React Formik UI now supports a theme option.
 This can be achieved by passing the `themed` prop to the `Form` component.
 - **Datepicker:** update of ReactJS Datepicker to v2 and therefor `moment` was removed
 - **Dropzone:** Bug fix that did not render correctly the img thumb of uploaded images.
 Now it also shows file icons for non img files.
-- **HTML markup:** The overall HTML markup forall of the components has sligtly changed and is now more solid and accesable throug css selectors
+- **HTML markup:** The overall HTML markup for all of the components has sligtly changed and is now more solid and accesable throug css selectors
 - **Overall** more stability and minor bug fixes